quicwg/base-drafts/draft-ietf-quic-transport.md

 The server includes a connection ID of its choice in the Source Connection ID field.
 This value MUST not be equal to the Destination Connection ID field of the packet sent by the client.
-The client MUST use this connection ID in the Destination Connection ID of subsequent packets that it sends.
+A client MUST discard a Retry packet that contains a Source Connection ID field that is identical to the Destination Connection ID field of its Initial packet.
+The client MUST use this connection ID in the Destination Connection ID field of subsequent packets that it sends.

 A server MAY send Retry packets in response to Initial and 0-RTT packets.
 A server can either discard or buffer 0-RTT packets that it receives.
 A server